tale-toul/ocp-aws/README.md

 The bastion host is assigned an Elastic IP, and a corresponding DNS entry is created for that IP.

-The AWS ami that used to deploy the hosts is based on RHEL 7.7.
+The AWS ami used to deploy the hosts is based on RHEL 7.7.
 To look for the AWS amis the following command can be used.
 The aws CLI binary needs to be available, the authentication to AWS can be completed exporting the variables **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**:

 ```
 $ export AWS_ACCESS_KEY_ID=xxxxxx